-In 2011 they won the Rechter Prize for Architecture, considered to be the most prestigious award for architecture in Israel.
+In 2011, they won the Rechter Prize for Architecture, considered to be the most prestigious award for architecture in Israel.
 They received the award for the design of a rehabilitation center in Be’er Sheva, in the south of Israel.
-This project was also named as one of Israel’s Seven Wonders of Architecture by Wallpaper* Magazine, and was selected for project of the year in the international competition of the magazine Israeli Architecture.
+This project was also selected for project of the year in the international competition of the magazine Israeli Architecture.

 How we work:

-We strongly believe in team work and in a true dialogue both with our clients, and with different specialists, from the preliminary stages of the design.
-Our work involves digital and physical 3D modeling, rethinking the design throughout the process with iterations.
+We strongly believe in team work and in a true dialogue both with our clients, and with different consultants from the preliminary stages of the design.
+Our work involves digital and physical 3D modeling, progressively rethinking and improving the design.

-As architects we have a great environmental responsibility, and thus sustainability is a key notion in our thinking.
-In each project we search for the hints and opportunities to generate the best project possible.
+As architects we have a great environmental responsibility, and therefore sustainability is a key aspect in our thinking.
+In each project we search for hints and opportunities to generate the best project possible.
 We want the project to be true to its essence, rich in its complexity and yet simple.
 In this way we attempt to expand the meaning of our architecture, through the program and with our clients’ ambitions.

 We always keep the variety of projects, never confining ourselves to certain scales or typologies.
 Thinking of architecture constantly from interior design to public buildings and urban design helps us to keep a sensitivity that enriches the projects, as knowledge and information jump between the scales.